Cuauhtlatoatzin/open-source-gis/README.md

     * [Web Processing Service (WPS)](http://www.opengeospatial.org/standards/wps): Executes geospatial processes
   * > With a single deegree webservices installation, you can set up one of the above services, all of them or even multiple services of the same type.
 The remainder of this chapter introduces some notable features of the different service implementations and provides learning trails for learning the configuration of each service.
 * [collada2gltf-web-service](https://github.com/AnalyticalGraphicsInc/collada2gltf-web-service) &mdash; Simple Node.js web service to convert 3D models from COLLADA to glTF.
+* [PostGIS](https://postgis.net/) &mdash; PostGIS is a spatial database extender for PostgreSQL object-relational database.
+It adds support for geographic objects allowing location queries to be run in SQL.

 ### Data at Scale (Tools for Building Massive Systems to Process Data)